RobertHarlowPhD/RobertHarlowPhD.github.io/index.md

 In my spare time, I also enjoy making music, reading, climbing, and taking part in the fire and flow arts community as a trained fire performer.

-Thanks for reading.
+Thanks for reading,

-**Robert — the fire-spinning, storm-chasing neuroscientist!**
+**Robert — the firespinning, stormchasing neuroscientist!**